-The appointed legal adviser is not obliged to help the asylum seeker to draft the complaint, despite the fact that it must be written in German, and the requested qualification for legal advisers is also not sufficient.
+The appointed legal adviser is not obliged to help the asylum applicant to draft the complaint, despite the fact that it must be written in German, and the requested qualification for legal advisers is also not sufficient.

-Indicators: Admissibility Procedure: Legal Assistance ☐ Same as regular procedure 1. .
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No ❖ Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 1. .
-Do asylum seekers have access to free legal assistance on appeal against an inadmissibility decision in practice?
+Indicators: Admissibility Procedure: Legal Assistance Do asylum applicants have access to free legal assistance at first instance in practice?
+Yes Do asylum applicants have access to free legal assistance on appeal against an inadmissibility decision in practice? ☆ Does free legal assistance cover ☆ Does free legal assistance cover ☆ Legal advice

 The BBU GmbH as legal adviser is automatically appointed by the BFA in case it intends to reject the application in the framework of the admissibility procedure and if an interview is to be conducted within 72 hours of handing over a procedural order of its intention to reject the application in the admissibility procedure.
-Legal advice has to be provided at least 24 hours before the second interview, the one with the BFA, during which the asylum seeker is given the opportunity to be heard.
+Legal advice should be provided at least 24 hours before the second interview, the one with the BFA, during which the asylum applicant is given the opportunity to be heard.
 If the interview is conducted within 72 hours, presence of legal advisers during the interview is mandatory unless the applicant dismisses the advisor explicitly.
 If the interview is conducted more than 72 hours after, the BBU will not even be informed of the case until a negative decision is issued.